CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Introduction

 \subsection{Our Contributions}

-In this paper, we present the \system{} system with three main techniques that address the limitations discussed in \autoref{subsection:limitations}. \begin{enumerate} [topsep=1pt,itemsep=0pt,parsep=0pt,leftmargin=15pt] \item We propose \emph{bridge building}, a data-aware algorithm that improves the robustness of dynamic graph-based indexes.
+In this paper, we present the \system{} system with three main techniques that address the limitations discussed in \Cref{subsection:limitations}. \begin{enumerate} [topsep=1pt,itemsep=0pt,parsep=0pt,leftmargin=15pt] \item We propose \emph{bridge building}, a data-aware algorithm that improves the robustness of dynamic graph-based indexes.
 The key idea is to add additional edges between visited points that are moderately far apart during an insertion.
-This helps address the insertion robustness issue and allows the algorithm to achieve good recall without needing a good ordering in the workload.
-In \autoref{figure:insert_robustness_issue_motivation}, we see that \system{} with a bad insertion ordering has the same average recall as \sysname{FreshVamana} with a good ordering. \item We propose a dynamic \textit{neighborhood consolidation} method that updates the graph around deleted points on the fly, without requiring any global operations that degrade query throughput.
-The graph update cost needed to actually delete a point is amortized across future operations. \item We propose \emph{semi-lazy cleaning}, a novel memory management strategy that efficiently cleans deleted nodes in the graph while maintaining graph quality.
+This helps address the insertion robustness issue and allows the algorithm to achieve good recall without needing a good ordering in the workload. \Cref{figure:insert_robustness_issue_motivation} shows that \system with a bad ordering has the same average recall as \sysname{FreshVamana} with a good ordering. \item We propose a \emph{dynamic neighborhood consolidation} method that makes graph repairs around deleted points on the fly, avoiding global operations that degrade system throughput.
+The graph repair cost needed to actually delete a point is amortized across future operations. \item We propose \emph{semi-lazy cleaning}, a novel memory management strategy that efficiently cleans deleted nodes in the graph while maintaining graph quality.
 The key idea is to stop the consolidation and recycle the deleted nodes early to reduce work.
-Together with dynamic neighborhood consolidation, this addresses the deletion efficiency issue, enabling the system to achieve both high update and search throughput and good recall. \end{enumerate}
+Together with dynamic neighborhood consolidation, this addresses the deletion efficiency issue, enabling the system to achieve both high throughput and good recall. \end{enumerate}